gherson/Exemplar/LOG.md

 * Enable more examples, such as: Python’s split function, a Turing Machine, an algorithm requiring inner loops, finding the difference in time between any two given date-time objects, a problem requiring input of three arguments (i1, i2,
 and i3), alphabetizing an input list's elements, examples that include a literal “i1” in the output
-* Replace brute force search for successful Python block endpoint with one guided by machine learning (that found correlations between that goal and database state).
+* Replace brute force search for successful Python block endpoint with one guided by machine learning (that finds correlations between that goal and database state).
 2019-04-23

 # Done
+* All unit tests created stand alone (no dependency on an .exem file).
+2019-11-20
+* Assertion-less user examples (and thus easy additional unit test creation) enabled.
+2019-11-20
-* If/elif branch order (by generate and test).
+* If/elif branch order automatically found, by (a separate) generate and test search.
 2019-11-04
 * Multiple example solving (by treating the examples as iterations of a temporary FOR loop).
 2019-09-04
-* Single-example solving supporting IF and FOR loops (endpoints found by generate and test).
+* Single-example solving, supporting IF and FOR loops, with block endpoints found by generate and test.
 2019-04-18
 * Automatic unit tests (1 test per user example) created and run.
 2019-01-29
-* The user example format changes from a single input/output/assertions triple to an unbounded # of <input, >output, and assertion lines (to exemplify, e.g., user interaction and state).
+* The user example format changes from a single input/output/assertions triple to an unbounded # of <input, >output, and assertion lines, in order to exemplify, e.g., user interaction and state.
 2019-01-26
 * While loop generation (since removed) and unlimited assertions (correctly handling prime_number.exem).
 2018-10-20
-* Single if/elif/else generated from user examples of 0 or 1 assertions (correctly handling fizz_buzz.exem, guess2.exem,
+* Single if/elif/else generated from simple user examples of 0 or 1 assertions, correctly handling fizz_buzz.exem,
-and leap_year.exem).
+guess2.exem, and leap_year.exem.
 2018-03-25

 # Log of work
 Next: Enable assertion-less user examples as specs for unit tests only (testbed: prime_number.exem).
 Do "last minute" improvements before creating an official screencast.

-* 2019-11-19: 7:10 -
+* 2019-11-21: 4h15 + 21:25 - Unified condition formatting, with deflate().
+TestExemplar.py confirms all demonstration
+problems remain solved.
+* 2019-11-20: Finished changes to generate_test().
+E can now accept assertion-less user examples to create unit tests.
+Also, the unit tests generated no longer require their source .exem file at run time.
+6.25h
+* 2019-11-19: Committed code.
+Fixed generate_code() bugs exposed by user example re-ordering, then began changing generate_tests() to pull expected i/o from database rather than .exem file.
+5.5h
 * 2019-11-18: Troubleshooting the bugs exposed by the re-ordering of the traces (to put longest examples first for assertion-less examples).
 9.75h
 * 2019-11-17: adjustments to store_if(), still trying to allow assertion-less examples.
 5.75hr
 * 2019-11-16: Working to allow assertion-less user examples, after work on re-enabling integration testing.
 9h
-* 2019-11-15: A few improvements, such as Elif True->Else, and fixed a couple of issues with fizz_buzz.exem.
+* 2019-11-15: A few improvements, such as  elif True->else, and fixed a couple of issues with fizz_buzz.exem.
 Asked repl.it for help re: a database error.
 6.25h
 * 2019-11-14: Improved repl.it UI and organized notes.
 3.5h.
 * 2019-11-13: Finished store_fors() overhaul.
 Got prime_number.exem working.
 9.5h